chapel-lang/chapel/doc/rst/language/spec/tuples.rst

-   The following code defines two functions, a function ``first`` that returns the initial component of a tuple and a function ``rest`` that returns a tuple containing all of the components of a tuple other than the initial one:
+   The following code defines two functions, a function ``first`` that returns the initial component of a tuple and a function ``rest`` that returns a tuple containing all of the remaining components:

    .. code-block:: chapel